-Governor Jerry Brown has signed four bills that update purchasing rules related to school food and nutrition programs and improve access to healthy food.
-Each of these bills will take effect January 1, 2018.
+Governor Jerry Brown has signed three bills that significantly impact local agency obligations to the California Public Employees' Retirement System (CalPERS) and impose penalties on employers running afoul of the law.
+Each of these bills will take effect on January 1, 2018.

 Effective January 1, 2018, Assembly Bill (AB) 1008 amends the Fair Employment and Housing Act (FEHA) to restrict an employer's ability to make hiring decisions based on a job applicant's criminal conviction history.

 Beginning January 1, 2018, minors under the age of 16 must consult with legal counsel prior to a custodial interrogation and before waiving their Miranda rights.